-This appendix applies only during the period of school closure and phased return due to COVID-19, and reflects updated advice from our 3 local safeguarding partners.
-This appendix will be reviewed as guidance from the 3 local safeguarding partners, the LA or DfE is updated, and as a minimum every month by the Mossbourne Federation's Designated Senior Person for Child Protection and Safeguarding, and approved by the Chair of the Central Governing Body.
+Unless specifically referenced elsewhere in this document this appendix applies only during a period of school closure and reflects any updated advice from our 3 local safeguarding partners.
+This appendix sets out changes and additions to the rest of this policy and unless stated otherwise in this appendix, the rest of this policy continues to apply.
+This appendix will be reviewed. as guidance from the 3 local safeguarding partners, the LA or DfE is updated. by the Mossbourne Federation's SDSL, and approved by the Chair of the Central Governing Body.

 We still have full regard to the statutory safeguarding guidance, Keeping Children Safe in Education (Part 1 is included in this policy as Appendix 1).
 Although we are operating in a different way to normal, we are still following these important safeguarding principles:

-- protecting children from maltreatment - preventing impairment of children's health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable children to have the best outcomes
+- protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable children to have the best outcomes